arturo90/remarkableAI/README.md

 - Python 3.9+
 - Gmail account with API access
-- EasyOCR (for advanced handwritten text processing)
-- Tesseract OCR (fallback for text processing)
-- Ollama + LLaVA (for multimodal LLM processing)
-- OpenAI API key (optional, for advanced AI processing)
+- OpenAI API key (for AI processing)
+- pdf2image (for PDF to image conversion)

 ## 🛠️ Installation